IvansanchezEspinoza2019/perceptron/README.md

 ### To do this we have to do the following steps:
 1. Create a trainning dataset
-2. Train the perceptron with that dataset(normalized)
+2. Train the perceptron with that dataset (normalized)
-3. Create test dataset(the data we want to predict)
+3. Create test dataset (the data we want to predict)
-4. Make predictions with the test dataset(also normalized)
+4. Make predictions with the test dataset (also normalized)

+It's important to mention that the data for training and testing must to be normalized, if not, the predictions are going to be very imprecise.
 After training the perceptron with random weights and heights, now we want to predict new data.
 This data looks like follows:

 ### Test dataset (what we want to predict)
 <p align="center">